quercia-dev/birdclef2025/README.md

 - `scontrol show job <jobID>`: shows the extended status of the job as it was running
 - `scancel <jobID>`: stops the job

+The also use the ssh version of the copy command to transfer files back and forth between our devices and the cluster:

 ```
 scp -rT hpc:PRJ/birdclef2025/output ./data/output
+scp -rT hpc:PRJ/birdclef2025/model ./data/model
 ```